-->

 [IMAGE]

-Note: A positive integer does not have to have a + sign in it.
+Note: A positive number does not have to have a + sign in it.
 For example, +3 and 3 are interchangeable.

 Summary: Integers are the set of whole numbers and their opposites.
-Whole numbers greater than zero are called positive integers; whole numbers less than zero are called negative integers.
-The integer zero is neither positive nor negative, and has no sign.
+Whole numbers greater than zero are called positive.
+Whole numbers less than zero are called negative.
+Zero is neither positive nor negative, and has no sign.
 Two integers are opposites if they are each the same distance away from zero, but on opposite sides of the number line.
-A positive integer may be written with or without a sign.

 [IMAGE]